-The idea is rapid logging of tasks in a bullet style.
+The idea is the rapid logging of tasks in a bullet style.
 If a task doesn’t get done you migrate it to another day.

 Signifiers, or little symbols like · * < > – help define the task.
 You can see my cheat card above.
-It’s taped it to the back of my notebook.
+It’s taped to the back of my notebook.
 I’ve used signifiers for many years and developed a few of my own.

 Collections are pages that are themed.
 Collections are the main tip to overcome overplanning.
 I have one place to write my plans or ideas.
 I’m not redoing, rethinking, or replanning.

 Since the key is page numbers I “thread” my notes to easily find all themed pages.
-This helps me keep track those “great” ideas that leave my mind 15 minutes later.
+This helps me keep track of those “great” ideas that leave my mind 15 minutes later.